 BLM staff explored using the U.S. Forest Service's WinXSPRO model to identify the flow rate necessary to preserve the riparian communities.
 After evaluating the model, BLM and CWCB staff determined that the U.S. Army Corps of Engineers (USACE) Hydrologic Engineering Center's River Analysis System (HEC-RAS) would produce more reliable results.
 HEC-RAS is widely used throughout the United States for hydraulic modeling of floods.
 This model uses multiple cross-sections to perform more advanced calculations than approaches that rely on single cross-sections.
 It is also capable of producing maps that illustrate the portions of the channel inundated at different flows.
-BLM and CWCB staff concluded that results from the HEC-RAS model were more appropriate and accurate for modeling high flows.
+BLM and CWCB staff concluded that results from the HEC-RAS model were more appropriate and accurate for modeling high-flows.

 CWCB staff hired AECOM, an outside engineering firm, at the beginning of 2021 to collect detailed survey information and develop hydraulic models for the sites in each of the four proposed ISF reaches.
-CWCB Staff, BLM staff, and the AECOM surveyor selected a reach on lower Potter Creek about 0.4 miles downstream from the upper terminus.
+CWCB Staff, BLM staff, and the AECOM surveyor selected a reach on Monitor Creek about 0.7 miles upstream from the lower terminus.
 This site was selected based on the presence of the riparian species of interest and channel characteristics that were conducive to modeling efforts.
 In each selected site, AECOM surveyed cross-sections to measure channel geometry and floodplain topography.
 Bankfull indicators were identified by CWCB and BLM staff at each cross-section.
 In addition to elevation data, the AECOM surveyor also measured the location of debris piles deposited by exceptionally large and infrequent flow events.
-A total of five cross-sections were surveyed on the selected reach of lower Potter Creek.
+A total of four cross-sections were surveyed on the selected reach of Monitor Creek

 AECOM then developed a hydraulic model for each reach using HEC-RAS version 5.0.7 (AECOM, 2021).
 Manning's n values were selected based on aerial imagery and photos collected during the field survey which showed the nature of the channel, bed material, and vegetation.
 These values were selected in accordance with Table 3-1 in the HEC-RAS 5.0.1 Reference Manual.
-On Potter Creek, the Manning's n values value in the channel was set to 0.04, the values in the floodplain were set to between 0.055 and 0.065.
+On Monitor Creek, the Manning's n values value in the channel was set to 0.05, the values in the floodplain were set to 0.05 and 0.07.
 Using an iterative process, discharge values were entered into the model to find the streamflow that best corresponded with the surveyed bankfull indicators and the lowest and highest elevation flood debris.
 The bankfull discharge minimized the difference between the modeled water surface elevation and the surveyed bankfull elevations.

-On lower Potter Creek, AECOM determined that the surveyed bankfull indicators correspond to a flow of 255 cfs (Table 1).
-The lower elevation flood debris corresponds to a streamflow of 1,050 cfs and the maximum elevation of the debris corresponds to a streamflow of 2,030 cfs.
+On Monitor Creek, AECOM determined that the bankfull indicators correspond to a flow of 111 cfs (Table 1).
+The lower elevation flood debris corresponds to a streamflow of 1,960 cfs and the maximum elevation of the debris corresponds to a streamflow of 3,885 cfs.